 6. Are you asking yourself, “Should I break up with my girlfriend for another girl?”

-You are clearly in love with someone else and the fact that you allowed yourself that, means that your first relationship is already over.
+The fact that you are in love with someone else and that you allowed yourself to get swept up in these feelings means that your first relationship is already over.
 You’re too scared to leave her because she’s too perfect and now you don’t want to hurt her feelings.
 Don’t try to be a savior, because it’s too late now.
-Your heart has already leapt into another territory.
+Your heart has already leaped into another territory.
 It’s best to break things off before they get too messy.

 Related Reading: Seeing My First Love Years Later